simplicitesoftware/documentation/docs/platform/project/appstore.md

 ]
 ```

-The idea behind that is that it makes it possible to easily share modules to an organisation's pool of designer (for example, an authentication module that will be shared by all of the organisation's apps).
+The idea behind that is that it makes it possible to easily share modules to an organization's pool of designer (for example, an authentication module that will be shared by all of the organization's apps).

 It also makes it possible to clone Simplicité's modules and stores to make them available on a network disconnected from the public internet.